kcarnold/cs344/content/project/index.md

     -   Training data could be generated automatically by corrupting ground-truth outputs in various ways.

 -   **Output**: a prediction of the next word to be typed in the final message you want to send.

+### Other language tasks

+- Paraphrasing using any-to-any translation
+- Mining Wikipedia edit history (or other datasets, like Newsela) for data on editing language
+- Language models that learn to generate "blanks" that a writer would need to fill in

 ### De-EQ